meliao/osdc_support/pdc.rst

 		of the state of a running instance " - From `OpenStack documentation
 		<http://docs.openstack.org/openstack-ops/content/storage_decision.html>`_.

-		Any data you want to persist beyond the life of your VM or access from multiple VMs must be pushed to the S3-compatible object storage through the PDC's Ceph Object Gateway.
+		Any data you want to persist beyond the life of your VM or access from multiple VMs must be pushed to the S3-compatible object storage through the PDC's Ceph or Cleversafe Object Gateways.

 Setting Up /mnt on Ephemeral Storage VMs